JuliaGPU/CUDA.jl/docs/src/device/wmma.md

     ```
     then make sure you are running Julia v1.4.0-DEV.666 or later!

+!!! note

+    For optimal performance, you should use Julia `v1.5.0-DEV.324` or later.

 ## Introduction of Terminology

 The WMMA operations perform a matrix multiply-accumulate.